If there’s one skill set in the resume that grabs the attention of employers, it’s the mastery of basic and advanced Microsoft Excel skills.

 3. Learn how to make simple charts

-Charts visualize the data in a graphical format to illustrate large quantities of data and the relationship between different data series.
+Excel data visualization illustrates large quantities of data in graphical format and the relationship between different data series.
 You should at least know how to create the following:

 Charts and graphs can help display data in ways that are meaningful to your audience.
 Learning when and how to use different types of Excel charts can also bring your data to life and make it easier to understand.